Relationship Disclosure

 For all Clients, on an annual basis at the end of each calendar year Altema will provide a summary of all compensation paid to Altema, respectively, regarding your account(s) for the preceding year and Altema will provide a report on the investment performance within your account.

 7.0 FEES FOR PORTFOLIO MANAGEMENT SERVICES.
-In consideration of the services to be rendered by Altema, the Client shall pay or cause to be paid to Altema a Portfolio Management Fee, plus any applicable taxes, including GST, calculated in accordance with the Fee Schedule attached as Schedule ‘A’ of your Investment Management Agreement (IMA) you have signed with Altema.
+In consideration of the portfolio management services to be rendered by Altema, the Client shall pay or cause to be paid to Altema a Portfolio Management Fee, plus any applicable taxes, including GST, calculated in accordance with the Fee Schedule attached as Schedule ‘A’ of your IMA you have signed with Altema.
 The Client is also responsible for any trading commissions or account fees as may be charged by the Custodian, and which has been disclosed in the Custodian’s account opening documentation.
-The Subscriber directs and authorizes the Portfolio Management Fees payable to Altema hereunder to be withdrawn, when due, from the Account or from any other account in respect of which the Client and Altema have entered into a Portfolio Management Agreement.
+The Client directs and authorizes the Portfolio Management Fees payable to Altema hereunder to be withdrawn, when due, from the Account or from any other account in respect of which the Client and Altema have entered into an IMA.

 From time to time, Altema may invest in ETFs as part of its Investment Management Services.
-Fees may also be charged within ETFs invested within the Client’s account, which fees will vary based upon the constituent ETFs invested within the account.
+Fees may also be charged within ETFs invested within the Client’s account, which fees will vary based upon the constituent ETFs invested within the account and which typically consist of fees payable to service providers of the ETF and expenses associated with the operations of the ETF.
+These fees are not charged to the client account and will not be reflect on client statements as they are embedded within the applicable ETF.

-If the Account invests in investment funds managed by Altema, Altema will ensure that there is no duplication of management fees payable by you.
+If we invest your account in investment funds managed by Altema, Altema will ensure that there is no duplication of management fees payable by you.

 7.1 FEES FOR THE ALTEMA FUND.
-The Altema Fund contains management and performance fees charged within the fund as follows:
+The Fund contains management and performance fees charged within the Fund as follows:

 Series | Management Fee | Performance Fee |